johnstonskj/rust-rdftk/book/src/intro_primer.md

    1. The data type will be expressed as an IRI usually to one of the defined [XML Schema Data Types](https://www.w3.org/TR/xmlschema-2/) or a type expressed in XML Schema.

+Due to the three parts in each statement a statement may be referred to as a **Triple**.

+A set of statements is a **Graph**,

 ### Visually

 It is common in RDF documents to see diagrams representing a statement such as that below.
 The predicate will be shown as a directed, and annotated, arrow from subject to object.
+This is similar to Chen's notation for [entity–relationship modeling](http://bit.csc.lsu.edu/~chen/pdf/Chen_Pioneers.pdf), and as such demonstrates RDF's natural style in describing data.

+It is important to note that all predicates are directional implying that a bi-directional, or **Symmetric** relationship requires two predicates -- see [Vocabulary Descriptions](#vocabulary-descriptions) below.

 <a name="fig_1_2"></a>![An RDF Statement](img/primer-spo.png)
 <div class="caption figure">1.2: An RDF Statement</div>

-To visually distinguish between named resources, blank nodes, and literals, the following conventions are used.
+To visually distinguish between named resources, blank nodes, and literals, the following conventions will be used.

 1. Named resources will be shown as large ovals, their inner name is some short form of the resource's IRI.
 1. Blank nodes will be shown as small ovals usually with no inner name (as they are effectively anonymous).